 I’m baffled how hard it is for some people to adapt to new concepts and change their old ways accordingly.
 The research is there, in plain sight for everyone with internet-access and knowledge of basic English.
 This must be Big Broccoli having their way with us, right?!

 My mother, who told me to eat my veggies when I was little, died early from a diet of yoghurt, Müllermilch and laxatives.
 How weird is that?
 But it all fits together so perfectly.
-Free radicals, antioxidants, colesterol, degenerative deseases, human jaws … everything.
+Free radicals, antioxidants, colesterol, degenerative deseases, human jaws and intestines … everything.

 I am such a fan of big bowles of stew right now, I can’t even tell you.
 You prepare them on one day and eat for half a week, combined with other dishes (hold on for my Kimchi).
 Worst thing that can happen: you run out of cooked rice.